United States Regiments & Batteries > New York < 57th New York Infantry Regiment

 The regiment lost 4 men killed or mortally wounded, 6 men wounded and 23 men missing

-December 6 Veterans and Recruits transferred to 61st Regiment New York Infantry
+December 6 Veterans and Recruits transferred to the 61st Regiment New York Infantry

 1865